This post may contain affiliate links, which allow us to earn money at no additional cost to you. For more information, please read our Disclaimer.

 Combining It All

 Put all together, in the right situation (watch those fees), these investments can be a huge advantage for educators!
-Ed Mills, the Millionaire Educator shows exactly how he plans to use these options (and catch-up provisions) to save more than $130,000 in 2019.
+The Millionaire Educator shows exactly how he plans to use these options (and catch-up provisions) to save more than $130,000 in 2019.